-This “Youth in Action” MVNGO’s Youth Exchange (YE) dealt with the importance of the Music as an universal language that could be used for promoting the intercultural dialogue thanks to its high potential on fighting against racism and xenophobia.
+This “Youth in Action” MVNGO’s Youth Exchange (YE) dealt with the importance of the Music as an universal language that could be used for promoting intercultural dialogue thanks to its high potential in fighting racism and xenophobia.

-The project focused on a cultural exchange between young disadvantaged, mainly unemployed youth of mixed gender with different musical backgrounds.
+The project focused on a cultural exchange between disadvantaged young people, mainly unemployed youth of mixed gender with different musical backgrounds.
 As a follow up program we wanted to extend this exchange on a European wide scale by organizing an annual multi-cultural week for amateur young musicians held in Sardinia.
-The main aims of this YE were promote creativeness and intercultural dialogue through the music.
+The main aim of this YE was to promote creativeness and intercultural dialogue through music.

-Music is an area of human activity which takes a great interest on citizens of the EU and has enormous potential for bringing them together, reaching out to all, regardless of age, gender or social origin.
+Music is an area of human activity which elicits great interest among citizens of the EU and it has as enormous potential of bringing them together, reaching out to all, regardless of age, gender or social origin.

-The music represents our identity: shows our lives like a language: we can trace our roots speaking about music.
-The music is often related to national culture because it commemorates historical and personal events like weddings or funerals and expresses feelings.
-During the YE, we discovered our roots and tradition using the music and the folk dance.
+Music represents our identity, displaying our lives like a language does: we can trace our roots speaking about music.
+Music is often related to one’s national culture because it commemorates historical and personal events like weddings or funerals and expresses feelings.
+During the YE, we discovered our roots and tradition using music and the folk dance.
 Most traditional music has meaningful lyrics as poetry.

 The melodies that occured with inspiration and improvisation and the melodies that spread between people with becoming varied, contain all the elements of daily life.

 Sardinian traditional and folk music has ancient roots.